zyusuf88/nodestat-user-manager/readme.md

 #  NodeStat User Manager

-**NodeStat User Manager** is a lightweight Node.js application for managing users and checking server status in real-time.
-It features a simple HTML frontend, REST API backend, and a MySQL database, all fully containerised with Docker.
-Infrastructure is provisioned using Terraform and deployed to AWS ECS, with optional database seeding using Lambda or ECS tasks.
+**NodeStat User Manager** is a lightweight Node.js application designed to manage users and monitor server status in real time.

+It features a clean frontend, RESTful API, and MySQL backend all fully containerised with Docker and deployed to AWS using a **modular Terraform** setup.
+While the app is simple by design, it’s backed by a **production-grade cloud architecture**, including automated database seeding via Lambda, secure secret injection  and plans for CI/CD integration.

 - ![demo of app ](https://github.com/user-attachments/assets/a6225c79-f35d-4661-ba18-c437f1e76e24)